The Revolution Betrayed: Historical background

-The writing development
+Writings and publications

-In the spring of 1935 a beleaguered Trotsky formally sought political asylum in the Scandinavian kingdom of Norway with an appeal to the Labour Party government in power.
-The Norwegian response was slow, and only in early June was Trotsky at last notified that his request had been granted and that he was to proceed to the Norwegian embassy in Paris to obtain a visa.
-Norwegian politics intervened before Trotsky was able to obtain this document, however, and the visa approval was revoked by the time Trotsky arrived at the embassy on June 10.
-French police, suspecting a ruse by Trotsky to obtain residence in Paris, from which he had been banned, immediately ordered Trotsky out of the city.
-Trotsky's planned voyage to Norway was abruptly canceled.

-Norwegian authorities demanded that Trotsky obtain a permit for reentry into France before a visa for travel to Norway would be granted.
-Finally, after a burst of correspondence and negotiation, the demand for an unobtainable French re-entry permit was dropped and Trotsky was allowed a limited six month visa to enter Norway.
-As was the case with the terms previously set by the French government, the Norwegian government reserved for itself the right to determine Trotsky's place of residence and to exclude him from the capital city of Oslo.
+In the spring of 1935, Trotsky formally sought political asylum in Norway with an appeal to the Labour Party government.
+In early June, Trotsky was notified that he was to proceed to the Norwegian embassy in Paris to obtain a visa.
+Norwegian politics intervened, however, and the visa approval was revoked by the time Trotsky arrived at the embassy on June 10.
+French police alleged that this was part of a ruse to obtain residency in Paris by Trotsky, who had been banned from the city, and immediately ordered him to leave.Trotsky's planned voyage to Norway was subsequently canceled.
+Norwegian authorities required Trotsky to obtain a permit for re-entry into France before a visa for travel to Norway would be granted.
+After negotiation, the demand for the unobtainable French re-entry permit was dropped and Trotsky was granted a six-month visa to enter Norway.
+In accordance with terms previously set by the French government, the Norwegian government had the right to determine Trotsky's place of residence and to exclude him from the capital city of Oslo.
 He arrived on June 18, 1935.